rofl0r/uniPCemu/README.md

 - Pull the submodules as well for it's required Makefiles and source code files.
 - Install Minimalist PSPSDK devkit(PSP, up to version 0.10.0 is compiling UniPCemu(with lots of sprintf warnings).
 Newer versions currently fail linking.) or Visual C++, MinGW(Windows)/MSYS2(See **MSYS2.txt**) or GNU C++ toolchsin(Linux).
 - Install SDL packages for the devkit, in C:\SDL for Windows(copy SDL2-2.* folder contents to C:\SDL\SDL2 (and the SDL2_net folder to C:\SDL\SDL2_net), to use SDL 1.2.*, copy the folder contents to C:\SDL\SDL1.2.15(and the SDL_net folder to C:\SDL\SDL_net-1.2.8)), installers for MinPSPW and /mingw(SDL or SDL2).
+- Install SDL(2) with or without SDL(2)_net for network support on your machine on Linux, according to the official build steps from libsdl.org.
+- For Linux:
+	- Modify the Makefile file prefix(configure isn't working yet) to point to the directory containing your bin folder to install to(e.g. /usr or /).
+	- Run make linux [re]build [SDL2] [SDL[2]_net] [x64], with the optional parts being between brackets(SDL2+, SDL(2)_net for network support, x64 for 64-bit compilation).
+	- Run (with sudo) the above command, replacing [re]build with install to install the application for usage.
 - For Visual C++:
 	- Open the projects within the VisualC subfolders(the solution file) and compile SDL2 and SDL2main.
 Also compile the SDL2_net project when used(after compiling SDL2 itself).
 		- Don't forget to add the paths **C:\SDL\SDL2\include** to both Win32 and x64 target include directories, as well as **C:\SDL\SDL2\VisualC\$(Platform)\$(Configuration)** to both Win32 and x64 target library directories.